iiWhiteii/Anote-Text-Classification/README.md

 One dataset comprises 77 distinct labels, each denoting a specific inquiry or transaction within the realm of banking.
 This dataset contains 2000 rows of data.
 Notably, even with a reduced set of 150 labels, the model continues to exhibit strong performance.

-We noted the initial effectiveness of GPT-3.5 Turbo's predictions, which showed notable accuracy even without fine-tuning based on feedback, likely owing to its pretraining on general knowledge.
-As we gradually provided and fine-tuned with 10 labels, extending to 150, we compared its performance against all other implemented models, and GPT-3.5 emerged as the top performer.
+We observed the initial effectiveness of GPT-3.5 Turbo's predictions, demonstrating notable accuracy even without fine-tuning based on feedback, likely due to its pretraining on general knowledge.
+As we incrementally provided and fine-tuned with 10 labels, extending to 150, we compared its performance against all other implemented models, and GPT-3.5 emerged as the top performer.
+This highlights that relying solely on a general AI like GPT-3.5 for labeling is not effient.